Recent Commentaries

 As we consider the last half of this 7th chapter, we see how God not only seals a remnant of Israel, but he also saves a redeemed company of Gentiles during the Great Tribulation period.
 This group of 144,000 select men from Israel, will fulfill the word of Jesus that this “gospel of the kingdom” …

-We Are One Body in Christ
+We are One Body in Christ

 Spiritual birth must lead to spiritual growth as we become more like Jesus Christ (vv.
 14-16).
 If we are maturing in Christ, we will show it by being able to speak the truth in love.
 Satan is a liar and a murderer (John 8:44) and has a difficult time being successful when believe …